About

 Research

-My research explores the intersection of AI and education.
+My research currently focuses on developing intelligent, adaptive learning environments.
+By combining multimodal speech processing with automated feedback pipelines, I build end-to-end Machine Learning frameworks that interpret complex human inputs to provide real-time, personalised feedback to learners.
 Current projects include multilingual speech emotion recognition, confidence classification from voice, speech synthesis and style transfer, and automatic feedback systems.

-This list is semi-automatically generated and is correct to the best of my knowledge.
+The list below of all publications is semi-automatically generated and is correct to the best of my knowledge.

 -